 From here, it’s an easy walk back along the Daleys Point North Trail, and then up the Daleys Point Trail to the Wards Hill Carpark.

 If you just want to see the Daleys Point Aboriginal Site and/or the Allen Strom Lookout, then it’s much easier to do these separately via the two separate firetrails.
-Joining them via a few different bushwalking tracks make it a more challenging, but varied, circuit that traverses quite different flora and provides a few different vantage points over the area.
+Joining them via a few different bushwalking tracks to create the Daleys Ridge Circuit makes it a more challenging, but varied, loop walk that traverses quite different flora and provides a few different vantage points over the area.

 0.0km Rocky Point Fire Trail (from Wards Hill Carpark) 0.8km Junction with trail to Fraser Road 0.9km Track down to Allen Strom Lookout (signposted) 1.0km Allen Strom Lookout 1.2km End of Rocky Point Fire Trail / start of walking trail 2.1km Junction with track to Hardys Bay Parade [250m to the road] 2.8km Take steep track which heads straight up the hill 3.4km Rileys Trail (turn left) 3.8km Fishermans Trail [200m to Daley Ave] 4.5km Daleys Point Trail 4.6km Junction with Daleys Point North Trail 4.8km Daleys Point Aboriginal Site +1.2km return to end of the ridge 5.1km Junction with Daleys Point North Trail +1.2km return to end of Daleys Point North Trail 6.8km Wards Hill Carpark